-Julius ProbstDoctoral Student, Master of Science, Exchange semester, Bachelor of Science
+Julius Probstaffiliated with the university, Visiting research fellow, Master of Science, Exchange semester, Bachelor of Science

 My main research area is long-term economic growth with a special focus on economic geography.
 I am involved since September 2015 in Kerstin Enflo’s research project “The evolution of regional economies in the Nordic region - A long-run approach”.
 I am expected to finish my PhD under the supervision of Kerstin Enflo in fall 2019.
 Within the project, I am studying the importance of agglomeration effects and urbanization for long-run economic development in a Swedish context over the last centuries.
 I am also examining how the relative importance of first vs. second nature geography has changed over time.

 I also have an interest in macroeconomics, especially monetary policy.
 I sometimes write about current macroeconomic issues on my blog: http://macrothoughts.weebly.com/

 In fall 2016, I became a lecturer in the Master course "Economic Growth over Time and Space" at the Economic History Department.